godotengine/godot-docs/classes/class_vector3.rst

 **FORWARD** = ``Vector3(0, 0, -1)``

 Forward unit vector.
 Represents the local direction of forward, and the global direction of north.
+Keep in mind that the forward direction for lights, cameras, etc is different from 3D assets like characters, which face towards the camera by convention.
+Use :ref:`MODEL_FRONT<class_Vector3_constant_MODEL_FRONT>` and similar constants when working in 3D asset space.

 .. _class_Vector3_constant_BACK: